Native Ukrainian National Faith: Theology and cosmology

 According to the definition given by Sylenko himself, his doctrine is that of a solar "absolute monotheism".
 Sylenko proclaimed himself a prophet, bringing to the Slavs a new understanding of God that, according to him, corresponds to their own and original understanding of God.
 The Sylenkoites believe that he acquired this knowledge through the "breath of his ancestors" in his soul, being united with them "by divine holiness".
 According to Sylenko's own words:

 Sylenkoite theology may be further defined as pantheistic or panentheistic.
-In the Maha Vira, the supreme God, identifying himself as Dazhbog (Дажбог)—meaning "Giving God" or "Sun God" in the ancient Slavic tradition—proclaims through his prophet Lev Sylenko:
+In the Maha Vira, the supreme God, identifying himself as Dazhboh (Дажбог)—meaning "Giving God" or "Sun God" in the ancient Slavic tradition—proclaims through his prophet Lev Sylenko:

-Dazhbog is described as the life-giving energy of the cosmos; in Sylenko's own words it is "light, endlessness, gravitation, eternity, movement, action, the energy of unconscious and conscious being".
-Sylenkoite cosmology conceives Dazhbog as containing the three worlds, Prav, Yav and Nav.
+Dazhboh is described as the life-giving energy of the cosmos; in Sylenko's own words it is "light, endlessness, gravitation, eternity, movement, action, the energy of unconscious and conscious being".
+Sylenkoite cosmology conceives Dazhboh as containing the three worlds, Prav, Yav and Nav.
 As in broader Rodnovery, Prav is considered the right law of nature, Yav is the visible, manifested world, while Nav is the invisible, spiritual world.

 Sylenko is seen by his followers as making the same operation that Axial Age thinkers made, in other parts of the world and among other peoples, by moving away from polytheism and affirming the concept of single God.
-Sylenkoite doctrine emphasises, in evolutionary terms, that monotheism is a higher level of spiritual development than polytheism, and the latter should be rejected, since, by the words of Sylenko's writings: "Dazhbog [...] has no need of any ambassadors in the form of higher or lower deities".
+Sylenkoite doctrine emphasises, in evolutionary terms, that monotheism is a higher level of spiritual development than polytheism, and the latter should be rejected, since, by the words of Sylenko's writings: "Dazhboh [...] has no need of any ambassadors in the form of higher or lower deities".
 Sylenko was profoundly influenced by the discourse about a European superiority communicated through the concept of monotheism, and he envisioned the Ukrainians as the superior people who will extend to all Europeans his operation of spiritual progress, spreading the "European understanding of God", implying a reformulation of local European ethnic polytheistic religions into Sylenkoite monotheism.
 In Sylenko's own words:

-Sylenkoite cosmology also contains the discourse about a duality proceeding from the supreme God, represented by father Or (Орь) and mother Lel (Лель).
-Or is also called Oryi (Орій) or Aryi (Арій), Orya (Оря), and Yari or Yuri, and identified as the solar deity Yarilo, while Lel is also known as Lelyi (Лелій) and Lelya (Леля).
-Or and Lel are considered the progenitors of all the Oryans, and therefore of the Ukrainians.
 Despite their monotheism, some Sylenkoites take part in initiatives of non-Sylenkoite Rodnovers involving polytheistic worship, or listen to the music of Zhyvosyl Liutyi dedicated to multiple deities.